-A business liability insurance offers protection against the claims of third parties for personal injury, property damage and co-insured financial losses within the scope of business activities.
+Business liability insurance offers protection against third-party claims for personal injury, property damages and co-insured financial claims in connection with business operations.

-- The main operational risks correspond to the individual company description (e.g. production, distribution, trade, services, main and secondary construction risks, research and development)
+- The main business risks correspond to the individual operational descriptions (e.g., production, marketing, retail, services, direct and indirect construction risks, research and development)

 - Commercial supply of temporary workers